stesun2/news-site-IV/README.md

 ## High Level Objectives
 1. Build the Section Page - a page that displays articles for a specific section.
 2. Create article search feature on Home Page

 ## Initial Setup
-You will want to copy over the work you did in the News Site III challenge into this repo - this time, you can copy and paste the entire `src` directory from the `news-site-III` repo and paste it directly into this repo.
+If you want to use your own code, go ahead and copy the entire `src` directory from your `news-site-III` repo and paste it directly into this repo (replacing the solution code provided here in `src`).

 Once you've copied over these files, run `npm install ; npm run start` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.